hamlet-framework/db/docs/type-resolver.md

     |  2 |  Petr  |     null |      null |
     +----+--------+----------+-----------+

-The `collectAll` will return two objects, first object will be of type `UserWithLocation` and the second object will be of type `User`.
+returns two objects, first object of type `UserWithLocation` and the second object will be of type `User`.

-Interestingly enough, if you try and run
+Additionally, when running the processor

 ```php
 ...->selectAll()->cast(UserWithLocation::class)->collectAll();